March 05, 2021 3 min read

 The potential for any side effects from Aloe Vera is not from the gel, the nutrient rich part of the plant, but in consuming the latex.
 Just as any fruit or vegetable with a protective layer, to access Aloe Vera’s nutritional gel substance found on the inside, it must be peeled away.
 Almost all Aloe Vera products are processed to remove any aloin-containing parts of the plant and so are safe to use with no serious side effects aside from rare allergic reactions.

-Note: Although aloin can have laxative side effects, it should not be used to relive constipation.
+Note: Although aloin can have laxative side effects, it should not be used to relieve constipation.
 Only the inner gel of the Aloe Vera leaf is safe to eat, and the skin or rind should be carefully avoided.

 It is important to note that rare occurrences of Aloe Vera allergies can cause any of the following: